Alfresco/alfresco-extension-inspector/README.md

 The project has three main modules, one for parsing the war files - the **Inventory**, one for analysing custom extensions against the inventory - the **Analyser**, and one for packaging the **Inventory** and the **Analyser** in one executable tool.

+## License
+This project is released under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html) license.
+If you are an Enterprise customer check with [Alfresco Support](http://support.alfresco.com).

 ## Packaging